-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.The Race by Kyle Froman, Billy Mauldin, Darrell Waltrip

 Published by B&H Publishing Group on May 15, 2014

 Genres: Christian Life, General, Motor Sports, Religion, Sports & Recreation